 The site selection process for Bury has been especially opaque.
-Little information has about why other more apparently suitable sites were rejected, or what alternatives we Bury Council admitted in a Freedom of Information response that site selection was de of informal meetings with no list of attendees or minutes available.
-This site choice can as the most appropriate when no reasonable alternatives appear to have been examoptions were ruled out too early or were not considered despite other areas having of access or being situated nearer to employment sites.
+Little information has about why other more apparently suitable sites were rejected, or what alternatives we Bury Council admitted in a Freedom of Information response that site selection was desorted informal meetings with no list of attendees or minutes available.
+This site choice can be most appropriate when no reasonable alternatives appear to have been example options were ruled out too early or were not considered despite other areas having can access or being situated nearer to employment sites.